 The ECP obtained funding from a range of organisations to establish population estimates and study these birds’ use of rice crops as surrogate habitat.
 A steering committee was formed and wildlife ecologist Matt Herring was engaged to lead the field work.
 Funding partners in this project include Riverina LLS, Murray LLS, RIRDC, the Norman Wettenhall Foundation, Coleambally Irrigation and Coleambally Landcare.
 Significant in-kind support has been received from Coleambally, Murray & Murrumbidgee Irrigation, Murrumbidgee Field Naturalists Club, NSW National Parks and Wildlife Service, Murrumbidgee Irrigation Landcare & Murray Landcare Collectives and ECP members.

-We found that Riverina rice fields support the world’s largest known breeding population of Australasian Bitterns.
-This equates to 30-40% of total Australian population.
+A new paper (2019) in 'Agriculture, Ecosystems and Environment' estimates that Riverina rice fields support 500-1000 endangered Australasian bitterns, which make up about 40% of the global population.
 Significant numbers of Australasian Bitterns use Riverina rice crops as habitat during the growing season with numerous birds found in the Murray, Murrumbidgee and Coleambally irrigation areas.
 We have also proven that Australasian Bitterns nest and raise their chicks in our rice crops.
 Further field studies this season will focus on fox control, bird populations and breeding outcomes.
 We plan to trial thermal imagery to identify Bitterns nests and then monitor breeding success.
 The majority of this work will be carried out in the Coleambally and Murrumbidgee Irrigation areas thanks to funding support from Riverina LLS with population studies undertaken in the Western Murray Valley.
 This season’s work will be supported by both the Riverina Local Land Services and Murray Local Land Services with funding from the National Landcare Program.

 Click this link for full details of the Bitterns in Rice project.